Feb 15, 2022

 1. Assumptive leading questions

 These are questions that make assumptions about how others feel, what they’ve done or will do.
-These questions are usually framed in a positive light and achieve predetermined responses.
+These questions are usually framed in a positive light to achieve predetermined responses.

 • How much do you enjoy [product]?